 Pack up your tent and take it home.

-The festival is committed to maintaining the high level of bio-diversity that was found on the festival site by the independent bio-diversity audit carried by Liz Biron of Somerset Environmental Records Centre in 2003.
-The festival aims to further increase this level by continuing its commitment to protecting vulnerable habitats, its new county wildlife sites, badger sets, ponds, streams, hedges and ditches, in nature reserves and non public zones or by fencing them off.
-In 2005 a temporary reserve was created for a deer that emerged in Hawkwell, by the pyramid stage, when the public arrived on site on the Wednesday.
-Using 500m of heras, a three acres reserve was created in the heart of the site, from which the deer emerged unscathed at the end of the festival.
+The Festival is committed to maintaining the high level of bio-diversity that was found on the site by the independent bio-diversity audit carried by Liz Biron of Somerset Environmental Records Centre in 2003.
+The Festival aims to further increase this level by continuing its commitment to protecting vulnerable habitats, its new county wildlife sites, badger sets, ponds, streams, hedges and ditches, in nature reserves and non public zones or by fencing them off.
+In 2005 a temporary reserve was created for a deer that emerged in Hawkwell, by the Pyramid Stage, when the public arrived on site on the Wednesday.
+Using 500m of heras, a three acres reserve was created in the heart of the site, from which the deer emerged unscathed at the end of the Festival.

 Since 2007 all the programme bags have changed from being plastic bags to specially commissioned unbleached 100% cotton bags

-We are striving to keep pushing ourselves on the green issues within the festival.
-All the wood used by the festival is locally sourced and wherever possible it is Forest Stewardship Certified (FSC) suppliers, ensuring it is sustainable sourced.
+We are striving to keep pushing ourselves on the green issues within the Festival.
+All the wood used by the festival is locally sourced and wherever possible it comes from Forest Stewardship Certified (FSC) suppliers, ensuring it is sustainably sourced.

 Traders – all cutlery used by market stalls must be wood, not plastic.
 All cups and plates are made from a compostable material.
 Truck movement has been reduced by having an onsite wholesale market.

 In 2004 we developed a composting intitative to minimise the amount of waste that goes to landfill.
 All traders have their food waste composted; large skips are placed behind all the market stalls and bins to separate the other recyclable waste.
-At first it was been driven to Hereford to be composted but now we have found sourced a composting facility in Castle Cary which is within 5 miles of the festival site.
+At first it was being driven to Hereford to be composted, but now we have found sourced a composting facility in Castle Cary which is within 5 miles of the Festival site.

 All tea, coffee and sugar sold by traders must be fair-trade.